dgilton/neumann_networks/index.md

 here or on the Github (like a pretrained checkpoint for a problem or method) please contact Davis Gilton via email.
 His email is his last name at wisc.edu .

-TBD: Downloadable checkpoints.
-Comparison method github.
+To Do: Downloadable checkpoints.
+Repository for comparison methods in Tensorflow.

 ---